 - Hobbies / Habits (primarily risky activities)

-These questions may consist of some or all of the following:
+These questions may consist of:

 How Much Will Your Life Insurance Cost?